brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 Change 10.3.5 [class.copy.assign], paragraph 8:
 > Because a <ins>prospective</ins> copy/move assignment operator is implicitly declared for a class if not declared by the user, a base class copy/move assignment operator is always hidden by the corresponding <ins>prospective</ins> assignment operator of a derived class ([over.ass]).
 A using-declaration ([namespace.udecl]) that brings in from a base class an assignment operator with a parameter type that could be that of a <ins>prospective</ins> copy/move assignment operator for the derived class is not considered an explicit declaration of such a <ins>prospective</ins> operator and does not suppress the implicit declaration of the derived class <ins>prospective</ins> operator; the operator introduced by the using-declaration is hidden by the implicitly-declared <ins>prospective</ins> operator in the derived class.

-Change 10.3.5 [class.copy.assign], paragraph 9:
-> A <ins>prospective</ins> copy/move assignment operator for class X is trivial if it is not user-provided and if:
->
-> - class X has no virtual functions ([class.virtual]) and no virtual base classes ([class.mi]), and
-> - the assignment operator selected to copy/move each direct base class subobject is trivial, and
-> - for each non-static data member of X that is of class type (or array thereof), the assignment operator selected to copy/move that member is trivial;
->
-> otherwise the <ins>prospective</ins> copy/move assignment operator is non-trivial.

 Change 10.3.5 [class.copy.assign], paragraph 10:
 > A copy/move assignment operator for a class X that is defaulted and not defined as deleted is implicitly defined when it is odr-used ([basic.def.odr]) (e.g., when it is selected by overload resolution to assign to an object of its class type), when it is needed for constant evaluation ([expr.const]), or when it is explicitly defaulted after its first declaration. <del>The</del> <ins>An</ins> implicitly-defined <ins>prospective</ins> copy/move assignment operator is constexpr if